Elliott McClure: Life and work

 Thanks to Dr. McClure, training and experience in ringing has been obtained by a generation of biologists in eastern Asia, amateur and professional.
 From these men, in due course, activity may resurge.

 McClure studied a number of aspects of ornithology in southeast Asia including mixed-species flocks.

 During his work in Thailand, he took the only known colour photos from a living individual of the now probably extinct white-eyed river martin (Pseudochelidon sirintarae, Thai: Nok Ta Phong; from 1968 Nok Chaofa Ying Sirinthon).
 This (until 1968 as Nok Ta Phong only locally known) bird was officially discovered 1968 and has never been confirmed again after 1978.

 After retirement, McClure went back to Camarillo, California, teaching non-credit classes at Moorpark and Ventura community colleges, lecturing to various groups, and continuing to band birds.
 His publications included more than 150 articles and eight books, including Bird Banding (1984) and Whistling Wings (1991).
+The initial drawings of mourning doves were made by Kathleen Clement and along with his archive these are located in the Cornell University Library Archives.
 After the death of Lucy on 13 October 1991 he travelled again in 1992 to Thailand to attend the international workshop on Asian hornbills.
 He travelled to Thailand again in 1993 and visited Japan.
 He also wrote an autobiography Stories I Like to Tell: An Autobiography (published privately in 1995), which included many photographs of his family and collaborators.

 His association with the US Army led to his being disallowed into China and the USSR during the cold war years.
 Handbills were circulated in Tokyo in 1950 describing the work as being on biological warfare.
 McClure described the rumours that they "... were supposed to be inoculating birds with viruses and freeing them to take infection to China and other lands."

 A species of blood parasite from Zoothera marginata, Leucocytozoon mccluri is named after him.
 McClure also collected insects from Southeast Asia during the course of the pathology surveys and Telmatoscopus mcclurei, fly from the Batu cave; Aderus mcclurei, a beetle; an erotylid beetle, Triplax mcclurei; and a Milichid fly, Leptometopa mcclurei are named after him.

 McClure became a member of the American Ornithologists' Union in 1942, an elective member in 1973 and a fellow in 1990.